Japow Hakuba trip information

 You will all need to sign a waiver when you arrive at Motoi Lodge.
 Please read the waiver before the trip so you understand what the risks are and what you will be signing when you begin the trip.

 Safety is our number one priority.
 You all trust the guides to be dialed in and to be able to rescue you in case of an accident, but it goes both ways.
-We need to trust you to be able to do the same for us!
-Our risk is shared, and if you prepare even just a little bit beforehand it is very helpful and the guide’s families thank you.
+Our risk is shared and we need to trust you to be able to do the same for us!

-The most important person in managing your personal risk is YOU.
-There are a variety of ways you can manage risk on this trip:
+The most important person in managing your personal risk and the risk of the group is YOU.
+If you prepare even just a little bit beforehand it is very helpful and the families of both the other participants and the guides thank you.
+There are a variety of ways you can help manage risk on this trip:

-• Take the online avalanche course at the Avalanche Canada website.
-Click here.
+Take the online avalanche course at the Avalanche Canada website.

-• Speak up.
-If you see something you feel is hazardous, mention it to the group and the guides.
-If you feel uncomfortable with what you perceive is a risk, mention it to the group and the guides.
-The only way we can address your concerns is to know about them, discuss, and if necessary change what we are doing.
+Speak up.
+If you see something you feel is hazardous, mention it to the guide.
+If you feel uncomfortable with what you perceive is a risk, mention it to the guide.
+We can discuss your concerns and change what we are doing if necessary.

 Mountain Rescue and Rescue Insurance